simonw/llm/docs/logging.md

 ```
 ## SQL schema

-Here's the SQL schema used by the `log.db` database:
+Here's the SQL schema used by the `logs.db` database:

 <!-- [[[cog
 import cog